Legal Guides

 When is a Case Dismissed Without Prejudice

-• You filed the case in the wrong court.
+• You filed in the wrong court.

-• There was missing or incorrect paperwork.
+• Some paperwork was missing or filled out wrong.

 What Is The Statute Of Limitations On A Case Dismissed Without Prejudice?